 more informationMore information: ACM SIGGRAPH Computer Graphics Pioneer | IEEE Visualization and Graphics Technical Committee VIS Pioneers Group

 Lloyd A. Treinish is a leader in environmental sciences at the IBM Thomas J. Watson Research Center in Yorktown Heights, NY.
 I head the atmospheric sciences research group with a focus on weather, water and climate.
-I am a pioneer of scientifically-based services for environmental issues with over three decades of experience in earth and space sciences, and related computing, and observing and simulation systems at IBM and NASA.
+My career is dedicated to studying and finding solutions for environmental sciences problems, and I help lead IBM's research and development in these areas.
+As an IBMer for 32 years, I am an IBM Distinguished Engineer and Chief Scientist at the IBM Thomas J. Watson Research Center.
+I am a pioneer of scientifically-based services for environmental issues with over four decades of experience in earth and space sciences, and related computing, and observing and simulation systems at IBM and NASA.
 I am widely recognized as being the originator of Deep Thunder, IBM's weather prediction model.
 It initially enabled the practical and proactive use of advanced modelling for decision making in short-term, highly localized weather-sensitive business operations.
 Deep Thunder now helps to drive our operational forecasting data services.
 I am IBM’s leading expert in the application of supercomputing technology to environmental forecasting and disaster mitigation.
 I bring a combination of experience in planning, operations (especially for issues related to weather prediction), modelling and applications, including delivery of solutions to end-user clients.
 I am a leading IBM expert in scientific visualization and data models.
 The visualization work is pioneering from a user-centric design perspective utilizing task-driven decomposition.
 My earlier work in data models is the standard in the space plasma physics community and derivatives of that work are a standard in the atmospheric and oceanographic communities.
 In all of these areas, I have broad skills ranging from theory to implementation and am able to combine this experience with an understanding of customer activities and the implications for current and new business opportunities.

-• Numerical weather prediction, environmental modeling and data analysis for decision support applications
+- Numerical weather prediction, regional climate modelling, environmental modeling and data analysis for decision support applications

-• HPC applied to applications of earth, atmospheric and environmental sciences
+- High performance computing applied to problems in and applications of earth, atmospheric and environmental sciences